acoustic-content-samples/wchtools-cli/README.md

 #### Limiting a command to the pages and site definition for a specific site

-  By default, the pull, push, list, compare, and delete commands include the pages and site definitions from all ready sites in the Watson Content Hub tenant.
+  By default, the pull, push, list, compare, and delete commands include the pages and site definitions from all ready sites in the Acoustic Content tenant.
 When the --draft option is used, the pages and site definitions from all draft sites are included.
 But sometimes you may only want to work with the pages and site definitions for a specific site.
 This can be accomplished by using the --site-context option.

   The value specified for the --site-context option is the _context root_ of the site.
 You can use the wchtools list command to determine the context root value of a site.
 The default site does not have a context root value, so a value of "default" can be used for the default site.